 Opuntia camuessa, Opuntia gorda, Opuntia guerrana, Opuntia larreyi

-Opuntia robusta is a short shrub or tree-like cactus with much-branched stems consisting of flattened blue-green to blue-grey stem segments with areoles that bear tufts of numerous glochids and 2 to 12 sharp spines.
-It grows up to 15 feet (4.5 m) tall with an equal width.
+Opuntia robusta is a shrubby or tree-like cactus with much-branched stems consisting of flattened blue-green to blue-grey stem segments with areoles that bear tufts of numerous glochids and 2 to 12 sharp spines.
+It grows up to 15 feet (4.5 m) tall and is nearly equal in width.
 Stem segments are thick, fleshy, round, flattened, and up to 16 inches (40 cm) in diameter.
-Spines are up to 2 inches (5 cm) long spines.
-The yellow, bowl-shaped flowers are up to 2.8 inches (7 cm) long and 3.2 inches (8 cm) in diameter.
+Spines are up to 2 inches (5 cm) long.
+The yellow bowl-shaped flowers are up to 2.8 inches (7 cm) long and 3.2 inches (8 cm) in diameter.
 They appear in late spring and summer at the edges of the upper stem segments.
-Flowers are followed by fleshy, barrel-shaped fruits that are pink or purple and up to 3.6 inches (9 cm) long.
+Fruits are fleshy, barrel-shaped, pink or purple, and up to 3.6 inches (9 cm) long.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).